cjacker/opensource-toolchain-bouffalo-lab/README.md

 > set $mstatus = 0x1880

 For more infomation about OpenOCD and gdb usage, please refer to official document "[Introduction of OpenOCD and GDB.pdf](https://github.com/bouffalolab/bl_docs/blob/main/BL602_Openocd%26GDB/en/Introduction%20of%20OpenOCD%20and%20GDB.pdf)".

-As I verified, 'continue' does not work with BL702, it can not stop at breakpoint and I have to use 'n' or 's' instead of 'continue'

 ## With C-Sky debug server and CK-Link Lite